 African easterly waves (AEWs) are synoptic-scale waves that propagate westward across Africa and the Atlantic.
 They are significant weather events affecting Africa, the Caribbean, and the eastern US.
 They also serve as seeds for tropical cyclones in the Atlantic.
 My research has shown that even before an AEW reaches the Atlantic waters, factors such as its initiation location over Africa, topography, interactions and phasing with convection at the center of the circulation, and moisture availability over the continent can influence the likelihood of an AEW developing into a tropical cyclone seed as it reaches the west coast of Africa.

-In addition to using observations to study AEWs and MCSs, I employ convection-permitting simulations with the Model for Prediction Across Scales (MPAS) to properly resolve mesoscale and moisture interactions that influence the evolution of AEWs and MCSs.
+In addition to using observations to study AEWs and MCSs, I design and employ convection-permitting simulations with the Model for Prediction Across Scales (MPAS) to properly resolve mesoscale and moisture interactions that influence the evolution of AEWs and MCSs.

 In my most recent research, we found that adding more moisture to the atmosphere over Africa and the Atlantic causes AEWs to take longer to develop into tropical cyclones.
 Check out the paper!